We add recipes all the time, bookmark your favourites!

 Why Basic Electric Conversions are a Bad idea!

 They retain all the massive iron castings that hold the heat and work in exactly the same way as your cooker did before.
-That is fab but for the reasons outlined above it often costs more in running costs.
+This is done by heat transfer, one source passing heat throughout the range.

-Some conversions try to get around this by turning on and off more.
+Some conversions try to get around this by turning on and off more, manually or by programming.
 They reduce the temperature to a lower level and ramp up when you need it on a timer.

-We never installed any of these basic systems know collectively as '13amp' systems; they do not make owners happy and we do not like unhappy customers!
+We never have installed any of these basic systems known collectively as '13amp' systems; they do not make owners happy and we do not like unhappy customers!

 It's not great business and we'd like happy customers buying hob covers and drying racks etc from us for many years to come!